What are Positive and Negative Working Capital

 What are current liabilities?

 Current liabilities are monies that a company will owe within one year, making them short term debts.
-They often include taxes, wages payable, accounts payable etc.
+They often include taxes, wages payable, and accounts payable.

 An indicator of a business’ ability to pay these debts is known as the current ratio.
 The current ratio is a way for investors to weigh up the risk in the business, it is calculated by taking the current assets and dividing them by the current liabilities.